strato-net/strato-platform/core-strato/README.md

 > sudo BASIL_BUILD_TAG=your_tag make
 ```
 If instead you want a system installation, the `Dockerfile.build` has references to the appropriate package versions and where to acquire them.
 This does it for dependencies.
-At the top level of the `monstrato` repo you should be able to run `stack install`.
+At the top level of the `core-strato` directory you should be able to run `stack install`.

 #Setting Up a Client Node